-Whether you want your disc-spinner to function purely as a transport, as a disc-player/streamer or as a multi-format do-it-all with a built-in DAC, there's a machine here to suit.
+It doesn't matter if you want your disc-spinner to function purely as a transport, as a disc-player/streamer or as a multi-format do-it-all with a built-in DAC, there's a machine here to suit your needs.

 It's fair to say the Marantz CD6006 UK Edition dominates the entry-level end of the market.
 The production is demo-like and not only offers huge detail but also a tight, powerful punch.
 The solid build, good looks and quality finish all make this look and sound like a CD player priced far higher than this is.